If you have a serious matter please ask to speak to a senior solicitor/partner

-We are experts at finding faults with the police case as we have been doing this for 45 years.
+We are experts at finding faults with police cases as we have been doing this for 45 years.
 Our lawyers are passionate and highly qualified to analyse evidence.
-Whilst officers sometimes think they have a great case, the reality is that they do not always have the strength they think.
+Whilst police officers sometimes think they have a great case, the reality is that they do not always have the strength of evidence they think.

 We will tell the police where there is little or no evidence.
 We are objective and never mislead our clients.